Boonstra/WordPress-Developer-Tools/readme.txt

 = Features =

  - Log any type of variable
+ - Watch for new log entries through the backend interface
- - That's it :)
+ - That's it for now :)

 == Installation ==

 1. Install Developer Tools either via the WordPress.org plugin directory, or by uploading the files to your server.

-2. After activating Developer Tools, TODO Finish
+2. After activating Developer Tools, go to the "Developer Tools" sub-menu item in the dashboard's "Tools" menu.

+3. Add a call to the log method in your code.

+4. Sit back and enjoy the log entries that start coming in.

 == Frequently Asked Questions ==